 Tomas Martin Etcheverry vs. Casper Ruud: Prediction and Match Betting Odds | China Open

-In the Round of 16 of the China Open on Saturday, Casper Ruud (ranked No. 9) faces Tomas Martin Etcheverry (No. 31).
+In the China Open Round of 16 on Sunday, No. 31-ranked Tomas Martin Etcheverry faces No. 9 Casper Ruud.

-Against the underdog Etcheverry (+280), Ruud is the favorite (-400) to make it to the quarterfinals.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!